-This cafe has a very tempting selection of homemade desserts, however, we were just looking for lunch this time around.
+This cafe offers a very tempting selection of homemade desserts, however, we were just looking for lunch this time around.

-Purple Feathers offers a coffee bar, desserts, gelato, and a small lunch menu.
+Purple Feather offers a coffee bar, homemade desserts and gelato, as well as a small lunch menu.
 Menu items include sandwiches, macaroni and cheese, and soups.
-I appreciate the fact that menu items are homemade as we try to stick with healthier, local dining options.
+I appreciate the fact that all the food is homemade as we try to stick with healthier, local dining options.
 Prices were more reasonable than I was anticipating for the area, however, the portions were very small.

 I had "The Bike Path" sandwich, which included lettuce, tomatoes, avocado, onions, and peppers on 7 grain bread.
 A small bag of Cape Cod potato chips was served with the sandwich.
 The sandwich was delicious, although a bit small.
-I do appreciate that they offer vegetarian selections when so many places neglect to offer a variety.
+I do appreciate that they offer vegetarian selections when so many places neglect to offer a variety of allergy friendly options.

-My boyfriend was not pleased with his Macaroni and Cheese.
+Mike was not as pleased with his Macaroni and Cheese.
 He felt the sauce was a bit too bland and the portion absolutely too small.
-I tried a bite and agreed that my sandwich was much better.
+I tried a bite and agreed that my sandwich was much tastier.

 Service was very friendly.
 The manager greeted us upon arrival and told us about the specials of the day.
 Food came out very fast and there was no wait to be seated.

-The Purple Feather has a European cafe style atmosphere.
+The Purple Feather has a European cafe style charm.
 I enjoyed the clean, modern decor inside.
-It is very small but a cozy, enjoyable atmosphere.
-Purple Feather is in a great location for enjoying a coffee while people watching on Commercial Street.
+It is very small but the vibe is cozy.
+Purple Feather is in a great location for sipping a coffee while people watching on Commercial Street.